 One day, we were watching two US P 47 Thunderbolts practice dogfighting over St Neots when suddenly they collided.
 One pilot bailed out and landed safely by parachute, but the other was killed when he hit the ground near Eynesbury.
 Somehow, I acquired a piece of the wing tip of one of these aircraft and returned home with it triumphantly tied with string to the front of my bicycle basket.
 This was added to my collection of shrapnel, cartridge cases and other memorabilia.

 On another occasion David and I went with his father to visit his grandfather’s farm at Yelling in Bedfordshire.
-Whilst his father tended to whatever business had taken him to Yelling we wandered around the farm which bordered a US Army Air Force base.
+Whilst his father tended to whatever business had taken him to Yelling we wandered around the farm which bordered a US Army Air Corps base.
 Near some gravel pits we were surprised to hear some shots and on investigation found an American officer who was carrying a Colt .45 automatic pistol.
 He told us that he was shooting coneys, or rabbits in civilised parlance.
 David told the American that he was on his grandfather’s farm which was private property.
 The American was most apologetic and asked if he could get permission to shoot.
 David said that he would talk to his grandfather on one condition, that the American would show as over one of the B-17 Flying Fortresses.
 No problem.
 We were soon being awed by the interior of the aeroplane.
 It was there that we learned the meaning of the expression “the full 9 yards”.
 The ammunition for the fifty calibre machine guns was laid out in racks which were 9 yards long.
 David took the name of the American but I do not know whether he spoke to his grandfather.